 Max has been playing trumpet since the age of 8 and picked up the trombone in 2012 to expand his musical arsenal.
-Over the years he has had the pleasure of playing with several superb groups and musicians, including More Ice and Honey, the Dan Spanner Big Band, and the Urban Big Band, and he also runs a few of his own bands.
+Over the years he has had the pleasure of playing with several superb groups of musicians, including More Ice and Honey, the Dan Spanner Big Band, and the Urban Big Band, and he also runs a few of his own bands.
 He has also gained plentiful experience in the realms of musical theatre, behind both the trumpet and the baton as musical director.

 Simon started playing alongside Mike and Claire in the Aylesbury Music Centre Dance Band, and has been a member of Down For The Count since its conception.
 He spent four years studying music and composition in Manchester, where he learned the ropes leading the Manchester University Big Band and as Musical Director for Bernstein’s On The Town.
 Simon finally made the leap south in 2013 and now lives and works in London.

 Not always content with merely tootling, Simon divides his time between arranging, composing and producing - including music for short films, classical and choral music, and live/studio arrangements.
 He has also been known to build websites (this one, for example!).

 A stickler for the old swing style, he loves getting his teeth into a little Goodman or Ellington - but when all's said and done there's no-one quite like Louis.

 Kate has been playing a variety of musical instruments since the age of 7 and started studying jazz piano and saxophone whilst at secondary school.
 In 2007 she made the intrepid journey 'up north' to study jazz at Leeds College of Music and left there in 2009 with a first-class honors degree.